 You will ride through urban areas and connect with various parks then on into the more rural scenes of Washington County, and end at Pine Point Regional Park 4 miles northwest of Stillwater.

 The Mississippi River Bike Trail begins in Itasca State Park and gives riders an up close experience of Minnesota's North Woods.
 You will travel through small towns like Bemidji, where you will find bike-friendly services and accommodations.
 The trail eventually leaves the less populated regions and approaches the Minneapolis/St. Paul urban area.
-Hundreds of miles of trails connect through the Twin Cities to dozens of city parks and natural areas.
+The hundreds of miles of these Minnesota bike trails trails connect through the Twin Cities to dozens of city parks and natural areas.
 Continuing along the USA's second longest river, the Mississippi River Trail winds all the way from the Mississippi river headwaters near Itasca, Minnesota to the Gulf of Mexico.